LQQME/SoulDiffuser/README.md

 ## SoulDiffuser

-n the field of neuroscience, the reconstruction of natural images from fMRI signals has remained a central research challenge.
+In the field of neuroscience, the reconstruction of natural images from fMRI signals has remained a central research challenge.
 Existing approaches typically flatten volumetric fMRI data into lower-dimensional representations, which leads to a loss of spatial information, compromising reconstruction accuracy and interpretability.
 Unlike prior methods that rely on such flat- tened representations, our proposed approach preserves the 3D structure of fMRI signals, enabling more accurate alignment